joel-lbth/open-pseudonymiser/README.md

 ### Using the JAR

-This section describes how to use the JAR.

-#### JAR details and dependencies

-The JAR is called: OpenPseudonymiser.CryptoLib.jar

-The jar is built to be compatible with Java 1.5 and later.
+The JAR is called: `OpenPseudonymiser.CryptoLib.jar` and is built to be compatible with Java 1.5 and later.

 #### Using the JAR in your application